thiagousa/youtube/2/README.md

 ## Conclusion
 Docker is now installed and ready to use on your Windows system.
 For more comprehensive information and advanced features, refer to the [Docker documentation](https://docs.docker.com/docker-for-windows/).

+## How to Contribute 🤝

+Contributions to this project are welcome!
+Whether you want to fix a bug, improve documentation, or add new features, please check out our [Contribution Guidelines](../CONTRIBUTING.md) to get started.

+## License 📜

+This project is licensed under the [MIT License](../LICENSE), so you're free to use it in your own projects.

 ## Support My Work

 Creating free, high-quality videos and resources for everyone is challenging.
 Your support enables me to invest more in content creation, enhancing overall quality.
 Becoming a member offers significant support and comes with cool perks as a token of appreciation.